Wow! When I think of the hours that I used to waste trawling through spreadsheets.

 Not only that, many years on, I recognise the power of numbers and how understanding my cashflow and projections has provided me with stability and release from the rollercoaster of income that many small businesses experience.

-I chose FreeAgent mainly because of the following features:
+There are plenty to choose from, but I chose FreeAgent mainly because of the following features:

 - Time tracking.
 This used to be really important to me when I was working on maintenance projects for clients.
 I was able to set up a project, and literally press a timer to start the time sheet.
 I could add tasks and notes to each timesheet and then run reports on how much time I’d spent on each project.
 I could also mark the time as billable or un-billable.
 It meant that as well as being able to be more accurate with my time invoicing, I also had a better understanding of how much time a project took me.
 I used to price a lot of my projects at a set price, so clients would know what they were paying from the outset, and not end up with any nasty surprises, but was good for me to have an idea of how much time a project took, even if I wasn’t not charging it out by the hour.